Zain-Ashfaq/punk-react/README.md

 Filters are based on if the beer has been brewed before 2010, ph < 4, ABV value is greater than 6 and show all beer returns 25 beers on a single page.

+Click on card to showcase food pairings (NEEDS STYLING)

 Search allows the user to search all of the API beer data.